-Our friendly gay Thailand New Year's tour will have us visiting several regions of lush and historic areas.
-Explore Bangkok, Saiyok, Chiang Rai and many other amazing locations.
-Spend New Year’s Eve on board a dinner cruise, as we ring in the new year in Thailand!
-Wander among ancient temples, markets and ruins all while lodging in amazing hotels that reflect the character of their surroundings.
-Join our optional extension to beautiful Phuket.
+Our friendly gay Thailand tour will have us visiting several lush and historic regions of this diverse land.
+Explore Bangkok, a national park along the River Kwai, Chiang Rai, Chiang Mai, and many other amazing locations including a verdant jungle hideaway near Phuket.
+Wander among ancient temples, markets, and ruins all while lodging in amazing hotels that reflect the character of their surroundings.

-Our gay Thailand tour focuses on cultural aspects while still enjoying a hike in Khao Sok National Park and canoeing the scenic Khaosok River.
-We will be visiting a Railway market, a floating market, the Jeath War Museum, the Bang Pa-In Summer Palace, the White Temple and so much more.
+Our gay Thailand tour focuses on cultural aspects while still enjoying a hike and canoe ride in Khao Sok National Park.
+We will visit a Railway market, a floating market, the JEATH War Museum commemorating the soldiers who built the bridge over the River Kwai (and into Burma), the Bang Pa-In Summer Palace, the White Temple and so much more.
 There is a lot of culture to soak up in Thailand.
 We will enjoy river cruises, local cuisine, elephants, and gorgeous scenery.

 • Cruise the Mae Kok River and enjoy the mountain scenery